davyrob-clg/NetNIX/README.md

 - Directory traverse (execute) permission checking along the full path
 - `chmod` with symbolic (`rwxr-xr-x`) or octal (`755`) notation
 - `chown` for changing file ownership (root only)
-- Home directories default to `rwx------` (700) — private to each user
+- Home directories default to `rwx------` (700) â€” private to each user
 - Root bypasses all permission checks

 ### Interactive Shell (nsh)